-Seminarians have the opportunity to engage in either individual or group spiritual direction with one of the many Annand Program mentors, who represent a wide variety of denominational backgrounds (including members of religious orders).
-Students also participate in small groups exploring such topics as vocational discernment, contemplative prayer, and the faith practices of Christian life, as well as quiet days led by brothers of the Society of St. John the Evangelist.
+Seminarians have the opportunity to engage in either individual or group Spiritual Direction with one of the many experienced lay and ordained Annand Program mentors, who represent a variety of theological traditions and denominational backgrounds.
+Students also participate in facilitated small groups exploring such topics as vocational discernment, contemplative prayer, and faith practices of particular theologians.
+Annand spiritual retreats and quiet days are often led by members of religious orders.

 Annand Program Resources